braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/create.md

 ## Step 2: Compose Your SMS

 Composing an SMS is easy!
-Just write your message, using languages, personalization (Liquid, Connected Content, and Emojis) as needed.
+Just write your message using languages and personalization (Liquid, Connected Content, and Emojis) as needed.
 Be sure to adhere to our Message Copy Limits to reduce your chances of overage charges.

 {% alert important %}
 Before proceeding, read our [SMS Message Copy Limits and Message Segment documentation]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/).
 SMS message segments are the character batches that phone carriers use to measure text messages.
 Messages are charged per message segment, so clients leveraging SMS greatly benefit from understanding the nuances of how messages will be split.